➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

-At UnitedCare, we focus on the best option available for you.
-And to do that, we suggest using Finasteride before and after a hair transplant.
+At UnitedCare, we focus on the best option determined for your unique case.
+Generally, we suggest using Finasteride before and after a hair transplant.
 As studies show, combining these options increases the success rate of a hair transplant and ensures that you will not experience any further hair loss.

-Deciding on a medical option that will affect your future can be difficult, so we offer free consultation to you and all our patients with all the modern hair transplant methods available.
+Deciding on a medical option that will affect your future can be difficult, so we offer you and all our patients a free consultation with all the modern hair transplant methods available.

-Our difference is that for any of your preferences, each latest techniques and equipment are available, with all clinically proven supporting medications to offer after a transplant, provided by an experienced team of surgeons and professional dermatologists at an affordable price for your budget.
+Our difference is that for any of your preferences, each latest techniques and equipment are available, with all clinically proven supporting medications to offer after a hair transplant provided by an experienced team of dermatosurgeons at an affordable price for your budget.